 Over recent years, quantum algorithms, characterised by lower computational complexity than their classical counterparts, have been discovered.
 These algorithms require large scale fault-tolerant quantum computers.
 In contrast, today, we have access to the Noisy Intermediate-Scale Quantum (NISQ) hardware dominated by short coherence time (noise), a small number of qubits (from a few tens up to few thousands, in the case of quantum annealers) and limited lattice connectivity (in most cases, only the nearest neighbouring qubits interact).

 These limitations led to numerous investigations towards the design and optimisation of NISQ algorithms that demonstrate a quantum advantage over the current hardware.

-The long-term goals in the field of Quantum Computing are to:
+The long-term goals in the field of Quantum Computing and Algorithms are to: